Dynamic network visualization methods explored

 Graph diaries – image source: Bach, 2013

-This approach stands out by having the catchiest name, but is otherwise quite challenging.
-It uses color-coding to represent nodes as they appear and disappear.
-The approach definitely gets bonus points for keeping time and network both in a single view – something we were keen to do with the KeyLines and ReGraph time bar.
+This approach uses color-coding to represent nodes as they appear and disappear.
+It can be challenging to work with, but it gets bonus points for keeping time and network both in a single view – something we were keen to do with the KeyLines and ReGraph time bar.

 Approach 4: Time Slider